AshwinSundar/ashwinsundar/content/posts/uline-design.md

 ## Conclusion

 The Uline catalog is a customer interface.
 They talk to their customers through the catalog, and the customers talk back to them by clipping out a section of page 892, filling out the information, and sticking it in an envelope and mailing it to Pleasant Prairie.
-Actually, they probably just use the Uline website, which is great too.
+Well, they probably did in 1985.
+Maybe not so much today.

 Uline is a shipping machine.
 Their catalog is your terminal interface to that machine.
 Pick a product, put order in, receive shipment.
 That's it.
 They have no mission to "democratize shipping solutions", and run no ads that intersect with collateral lives and unnecessarily expose us all to advertising drivel.
 Uline doesn't want you to follow them on Instabook-Tok, doesn't invite you to "join their community", and doesn't try to be something that they're not.

 They sell you things.
-That's the full extent of the deal, and for that honesty, I appreciate them very much.
+That's the full extent of the deal.
+And for that honesty, I appreciate them very much.

-[^same-day-shipping]: I'm not saying I *believe* them, but this is what they are saying.
 [^website]: In fact, across all 907 pages and the front and back covers, I counted only 3 mentions of the website `uline.com`.
 Why isn't this a death sentence in 2025, when everyone's eyeballs are glued to tiny computer screens 24/7?
 Even worse, I bet Uline has 0 social media strategy! *gasp*
 [^other-pages]: Other than a shockingly small index section and a handful of special pages, this catalog is purely full of products.